Nchrist89/Palms-Peaks-P1/README.md

 I feel like I have done okay with ironing out bugs in the project.
 After checking over the project fully I am happy I have done the best I can resolving the bugs I have had.

    1. The about section has a minor bug which means that the image box moves slightly when dragging the screen size to make it larger.
-Unfortunately, due to time constraints I am unable to return to the playground to resolve this issue now and it will have to remain, but I have tried to add media queries to rectify it as best as I can.
+Unfortunately, due to time constraints I am unable to return to the playground to resolve this issue now and it will have to remain, but I have added media queries to rectify it as best as I can.

-   2. The new feature boxes when shown as a column on devices <992px are both slightly different heights.

 ### Testing User Stories